rajkumarr1977/Power_BI/README.md

 These CSV files serve as the primary data sources for the activities analysis Power BI  project.
 They are used for data analysis, visualization, and deriving insights.

+## Installation Instructions ⚙️📥
+Clone the repository: git clone https://github.com/YOUR-USERNAME/project-name.git

+Install Power BI Desktop from the official website: Power BI Desktop

+Open Power BI Desktop and navigate to "Open" > "File" and select the project file (.pbix) from the cloned repository.

+Explore the dashboard, interact with visualizations, and gain insights from the data. 📊🔍

 ## Features 🛠️📊
 This repository includes the following features for effective data analysis and visualization using Power BI: